Worms in Dogs - How to Recognise and Treat Them?

 Deworming Medications

 • Pyrantel Pamoate: This medication is effective against roundworms and hookworms.
-It paralyzes the worms, which are then passed out in the feces.
+It paralyzes the worms, which are then passed out in the faeces.

 • Fenbendazole: A broad-spectrum dewormer that is effective against roundworms, hookworms, whipworms, and certain types of tapeworms.
 It’s usually given over several days to ensure all stages of the worms are eliminated.